Yi-ellen/WCSGNet/README.md

 * -ca: Default=0.01, Significance level.
 * --n_splits: Default=5,  Indicates Five-fold cross-validation.

 This step constructs a 5-fold WCSN based on highly variable genes for each scRNA-seq dataset's testing set.
-The graph for each testing set cell is saved as a `.pt` file in the `processed` folder of the corresponding fold (e.g., `train_f1`) within the `WCSN_a0.01_hvgs2000` folder, which is located under the corresponding dataset folder in `dataset/5fold_data/`.
+The graph for each testing set cell is saved as a `.pt` file in the `processed` folder of the corresponding fold (e.g., `test_f1`) within the `WCSN_a0.01_hvgs2000` folder, which is located under the corresponding dataset folder in `dataset/5fold_data/`.

 #### 3.3 Training and Prediction using

-##### 3.3.1 Training and prediction using EWCSN

-**Training**

-> ! python src/ewcsn_classify_train.py

-Optional parameters

-* -expr: : Default='dataset/pre_data/scRNAseq_datasets/Muraro.npz'.
-Specify the input scRNA-seq dataset.
-* -net: Default='dataset/pre_data/network/HumanNet-GSP.tsv '.
-Specify the high-confidence gene interaction dataset.
-* -outdir: Default='result/models'.
-Specify the output directory.
-* -ca: Default=0.01, Significance level.

-* -hvgs: Default=2000, The number of HVGs.
-* -bs: Default=32, The batch size of this training.

- This step generates the 5-fold training set models and saves them in `result/models`.

-**Testing**

-> ! python src/ewcsn_classify_test.py

-Optional parameters

-* -expr: : Default='dataset/pre_data/scRNAseq_datasets/Muraro.npz'.
-Specify the input scRNA-seq dataset.
-* -net: Default='dataset/pre_data/network/HumanNet-GSP.tsv '.
-Specify the high-confidence gene interaction dataset.
-* -outdir: Default='result/models'.
-Specify the output directory.
-* -ca: Default=0.01, Significance level.

-* -hvgs: Default=2000,  The number of HVGs.
-* -bs: Default=32.

-This step generates the predicted results for the testing sets and saves them in `result/preds`.

-> The results include:
->
-> **`*_Prediction.h5`**: Contains the true labels and predicted labels for the test set cells, the probability matrix for each predicted cell type, and the cell embeddings for each cell.
->
-> **`*_F1.csv`**: Includes the accuracy, Mean F1-Score, and the F1-Score for each cell type.

-##### 3.3.2 Training and prediction using WCSN
+##### 3.3.1 Training and prediction using WCSN

 **Training**